RadchaneepornC/ClassificationScopusPaper/README.md

 ## Statical Metric Using

-- The F1 macro score provides an overall measure of the model's performance across all labels, treating each label equally
+- The **F1 macro score** provides an overall measure of the model's performance across all labels, treating each label equally
-- The F1 micro score, on the other hand, gives more weight to the most frequent labels and is influenced by the class imbalance

 ## Methodology